 Also read: 15 Best Feel-Good Movies to Watch on Netflix Right Now

-If you’re ready for some timely, eye-opening and thought-provoking shows, you have to add these movies and series to your must-watch list.
-Have you seen any of these crime and political dramas on Netflix shows recently?
+If you’re ready for some timely, eye-opening and thought-provoking shows, you have to add these releases to your list.
+Have you seen any of these crime and on Netflix shows recently?
 We’d love to hear your thoughts and suggestions!